 Digital abuse/cyberstalking is the use of the Internet or other technologies such as texting and social networking to abuse, harass, or bully someone.
-This can include:

-- Using texts, e-mails, or social media to threaten you.
+- Using texts, emails, or social media to threaten you

-- Sends you unwanted, explicit pictures
+- Sending you unwanted, explicit pictures

 Stalking is repeated acts that cause you to fear for your safety.
 This can include a person following you, watching you, or repeatedly harassing you and making you feel unsafe.
-Some examples include:

-- Repeatedly making unwanted calls or contacting you by text messages, emails and voicemails.
+- Repeatedly making unwanted calls or contacting you by text messages, emails, and voicemails.

 - Leaving things on your doorstep

-- Constantly call you and hang up.
+- Constantly calling you and hanging up

 - Using technology to track you

-- Damages your car or other property
+- Damaging your car or other property

 Because no two relationships are the same, it can be difficult to tell when a relationship crosses from healthy to unhealthy or even abusive.
 If you have experienced any of the actions listed above or are seeing red flags, please reach out to us so we can connect you to an advocate.